Financial Aid Programs

 A. Federal Pell Grant

 The Federal Pell Grant is a program for high need undergraduate students who have not earned a first Bachelor’s degree.
 To qualify for a Pell Grant, you must be enrolled at least half-time.
-In some cases, less than half-time students may qualify.
+In some cases, students enrolled less than half-time may qualify.
 Award amounts, based on a student’s EFC, are determined by the U.S. Department of Education based on congressional funding.
-The maximum grant for the 2012-2013 year is $5,550 for students enrolled on a full-time basis.
+The maximum grant for the 2014-2015 year is $5,730 for students enrolled on a full-time basis.
 Awards for students enrolled less than full-time will be adjusted based on enrollment status.

 B. Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Opportunity Grant is for undergraduate students attending at least half-time with exceptional need.
-Normally, the grant is awarded to students who are eligible for a Federal Pell Grant and who have the lowest expected family contribution (EFC).
-Depending on the availability of funds and a student’s demonstrated need, a FSEOG award for full-time enrollment can be as much as $4,000 per year.
+The Federal Supplemental Educational Opportunity Grant is for undergraduate students with exceptional need.
+Normally, the grant is awarded to students who are eligible for the Federal Pell Grant and have the lowest Expected Family Contribution (EFC).
+Depending on the availability of funds and a student’s demonstrated need, a FSEOG award for full-time enrollment can be as much as $2,000 per academic year.